Automated image analysisMethodology

-There are good reasons why sight is considered our most important sense: approximately a quarter of the human brain deals with perceiving and interpreting light.
-Computer vision makes this sense accessible to machines.
-Unlike human vision, however, computer vision processes image data from a tremendous variety of sources, such as document scanners, smartphones, film cameras, high-performance industrial cameras, and medical imaging technology.
-In doing so, computer sensors also process more than visible light.
-Instead, they also detect infrared radiation and microwaves, as well as X-ray waves and UV.
-They can also handle a wide spectrum of spatial resolutions, from a few micrometres per pixel in microscopy to several meters per pixel in satellite images.
-This incredible range is coupled with a no less impressive variety of processing methods, from classic image processing to deep learning.
-We’ll help you to keep things straight!
+Our sense of sight is considered our most important sense: About a quarter of the human brain is occupied with the perception and interpretation of light.
+Computer vision makes this sense accessible to machines as well.
+Unlike with humans, image data comes from a wide variety of sources, such as document scanners, smartphones, film cameras, high-performance industrial cameras or imaging processes from medical technology.
+Microwaves and infrared radiation as well as UV and X-rays are making things visible that remain hidden to the human eye.
+Depth images or point clouds can be analyzed to better map distances or volumes.
+In addition, there is a wide range of spatial resolution, from a few micrometers per pixel in microscopy to several meters per pixel in satellite images.
+This incredible diversity is matched by an equally impressive variety of processing methods ranging from classical image processing to Deep Learning.
+We help you to keep the oversight!